 That doesn’t mean Static Cling isn’t funny most of the time though.
 In fact, I laughed quite a lot during its 45-minute runtime.
 Minus some of the body humor and grosser gags, the zany, over the top style of comedy remains about as entertaining as it was 20 years ago.
-I was laughing out loud within the first 90 seconds, and that isn’t an exaggeration.
+It took the film less than a minute and a half to get me laughing out loud.

 Also, huge, HUGE props for those scenes making fun of computer animation and corner-cutting studios.